foundry-vtt-community/wiki.js/languages.md

 1. Restart the game to change the language.

 ## Contributing
 If you would like to help with translating Foundry VTT, it's modules, or game systems, the best way is to join your local Discord community listed in the table above and ask for more information there.
-If your language is not listed there, your best bet is to ask for advice on the `#translations` channel on the <i class="fab fa-discord"></i> [the official Foundry VTT Discord server](https://discordapp.com/invite/DDBZUDf).
+If your language is not listed in the table, your best bet is to ask for advice on the `#translations` channel on <i class="fab fa-discord"></i> [the official Foundry VTT Discord server](https://discordapp.com/invite/DDBZUDf) and look into the [localization guides](https://foundryvtt.wiki/en/development/guides/localization).

 For more information about the community translation teams, their tools, and code repositories see the [Translations](https://foundryvtt.wiki/en/community/Community-Translations) page.